 The table below displays sample repayment plans.
 The minimum Federal Direct Loan payment is $50 per month, and repayment usually begins six (6) months after a student graduates, drops below half time enrollment or leaves school.

 Federal Direct Parent Loan for Undergraduate Students (PLUS)

-The Federal Direct Parent Loan For Undergraduate Students (PLUS) allows parents to borrow up to the cost of attendance, less other financial aid.
+The Federal Direct Parent Loan For Undergraduate Students (PLUS) allows parents to borrow up to the Cost of Attendance, less other financial aid.
 A credit check is required for all Federal Direct PLUS Loan applications.
 The parent borrower is generally expected to start making payments on the Direct PLUS Loan once the loan is fully disbursed.
 However, the parent borrower may request a deferment while the student is enrolled at least half-time and for an additional six months after the student graduates, leaves school, or drops below half-time enrollment.
 A student must be enrolled at least half-time to be eligible for the funds.
-Please visit www.studentaid.ed.gov for current loan fees and interest rates.
+Please visit https://studentaid.gov for current loan fees and interest rates.

 Federal Direct Graduate PLUS Loan

 Federal Direct Graduate PLUS loans are federally sponsored loans for students attending graduate school.
-With a Graduate PLUS Loan, students may borrow up to the full cost of their education, less other financial aid received including Federal Direct Loans.
+With a Graduate PLUS Loan, students may borrow up to the full cost of their education less other financial aid received including Federal Direct Loans.
 A credit check is required for all Graduate PLUS Loan applications.
 A student must be enrolled at least half time to be eligible for the funds.
 Repayment of Graduate PLUS Loans is not required while the student is in enrolled at least half-time, and for an additional six months after graduation, leaving school or dropping below half-time enrollment.
 Please visit https://studentaid.gov for current loan fees and interest rates.

 Federal Direct Student Loan Counseling

-Students receiving Federal Direct Loans for the first time at USA must complete an online counseling session before receiving their student loan disbursement.
-During the counseling session, students will be informed of their rights and responsibilities as borrowers, advised on the consequences of excessive borrowing and of defaulting on a student loan, and given tips on money management.
-Students must complete the counseling session online at http://www.studentloans.gov.
+Students receiving Federal Direct Loans for the first time at USA must complete online Entrance Counseling before receiving their student loan disbursement.
+During Entrance Counseling, students will be informed of their rights and responsibilities as borrowers, advised on the consequences of excessive borrowing, of defaulting on a student loan, and given tips on money management.
+Students must complete Entrance Counseling online at https://studentaid.gov.

 When students receive federal funds, their financial need is established according to federal guidelines.
-Students may not receive more financial assistance than their cost of attendance.
-This occasionally occurs when students receive funds from other sources after the Office of Financial Aid issues a financial aid award.
+Students may not receive more financial assistance than their Cost of Attendance.
+This occasionally occurs when students receive funds from other sources after the Office of Financial Aid issues a financial aid offer.
 This situation is called an over award.

-When over awards occur, the Office of Financial Aid is required to adjust the financial aid the student has been awarded.
+When overawards occur, the Office of Financial Aid is required to adjust the student's financial aid.
 Students may be required to repay some of the funds they have already received.